linode/docs/docs/guides/networking/diagnostics/check-linux-ports-in-use/index.md

 tags: ["networking","linux"]
 modified_by:
   name: Linode
-title: "Check Open Ports on Linux Using netstat and ss"
+title: "Check Open and Listening Ports on Linux Using netstat and ss"
-h1_title: "How to Check Which Ports Are in Use on Your Linux System"
+h1_title: "Checking Open and Listening Ports on Linux Using netstat and ss"
+enable_h1: true
 contributor:
   name: Martin Heller
   link: https://twitter.com/meheller